 Problems related to your operation do not often happen once you leave hospital, but it is important that you know what to look out for.
-If you are worried about anything please get in contact with us using the contact details on the opposite page or discuss it with your GP.
+If you are worried about anything please get in contact with us or discuss it with your GP.